 The BCPE is governed by an elected Board of Directors, composed of BCPE certified professionals and a public member, who establish corporate policies and procedures.
 These volunteers are leaders from within the profession and represent the diverse domains in which HF/E/UX is practiced.
 Each director is nominated for election by a Nominations Committee and is elected by the Board to a term of three years.
 Corporate officers (President, Vice President, Secretary, and Treasurer) are elected annually by the Board from among the directors.

-In addition, the BCPE is managed by an Executive Director and Executive Administrator (staff) who oversee administration of BCPE’s certification program by implementing and abiding by established policies and procedures.
+In addition, the BCPE is managed by a Director of Operations and Executive Assistant (staff) who oversee administration of BCPE’s certification program by implementing and abiding by established policies and procedures.